I was the first designer in the building. Three years later, UI that took months to ship takes about a week — across web and mobile.

 So I stopped handing off.
 I hand-built the components myself — Vue 3 for the web app, React Native for mobile — and made the code the source of truth.

-With AI coding assistance I built, unit-tested and shipped every component in the library myself — no more handing off files and hoping.
-If a component looked or behaved wrong in production, it was on me to fix.
-Owning that loop end-to-end was the whole point.
+With AI assistance I built, tested and shipped every component myself — web and mobile.
+If it broke in production, it was mine to fix.
+Owning that loop end-to-end was the point.

 Map